v-p-b/binaryninja-docker/README.md

 - Shared X11 socket with the host so you can use the GUI (runs on Linux)
 - Bind mounts the Binary Ninja directory to the container, so you can share your local installation
-- Sets `$HOME` to the mounted Binary Ninja directory, so license information and plugins are stored in one location and persist across runs
+- Sets `$HOME` to the bind mounted `home` directory included in this repo, so license information and plugins are stored in one location and persist across runs.
+Note: we can't use `/binaryninja` as our home, because upgrades will delete its contents!
-- Executes Binary Ninja GUI from xterm so you can restart the GUI to apply updates
+- Executes Binary Ninja GUI from xterm though a helper script (`run.sh`) so you can restart the GUI to apply updates

 ## Usage